-It is also worth remembering that green water is not necessarily an indication of bad water quality, only a test can indicate your water balance.
-If you do need to add water to your pond, then rain water is the preferable method.
-Tap water does include a number of different chemicals, and although treatments can take out harmful chemicals (chlorine and chloramine), there is a theory that the other remaining chemicals can encourage algae to grow.
+Green water is not necessarily an indication of bad water quality, only a test can indicate your water balance.
+If you need to add water to your pond, then rain water is the preferable method.
+Tap water includes a number of different chemicals, and although treatments can take out harmful chemicals (chlorine and chloramine), there is a theory that the other remaining chemicals can encourage algae to grow.

 It is also worth considering if nutrients are being added to your pond indirectly, for example over use of pond plant fertilizers, rain water run-off from garden fertilizers or the use of non-aquatic planting soil in your pond plant baskets (aquatic soil has been purposely created for this reason).

-Regardless of how many fish you have in your pond, it is a regular problem that people overfeed their fish.
-It's nice when visitors feed your fish for the thrill of seeing them eat; but any left over food can fall to the bottom of your pond and decompose.
-The decomposition of the excess food can impact the chemicals of your pond.
-The rule of thumb is to feed your fish only when you can see that there is no food left; it's easier to do this with a feeding ring as the food remains in one static location.
+Regardless of how many fish you have in your pond, overfeed fish is a regular problem.
+It's nice when visitors feed your fish for the thrill of seeing them eat; but leftover food can sink and decompose, which affects the chemicals if your pond.
+You should feed your fish only when you can see that there is no food left and its best to feed fish in smaller, more frequent meals; it's easier to do this with a feeding ring as the food remains in one location.

 Number of Fish

-An overstocked pond will add to the amount of nutrients in your pond because of the waste that fish produce or any uneaten fish food (try to avoid over feeding fish).
-It is quite common that fish populations increase in happy pond environments and fish can physically grow to much larger sizes, resulting in overstocked ponds with filter systems unable to keep up.
+An overstocked pond will more fish waste and more uneaten fish food.
+It is common for fish to breed and grow in a healthy pond, resulting in overstocked ponds with filter systems unable to keep up.
 You may have the correct size pump and filter for the size of your pond, but if your pond is overstocked or the fish breed rapidly, then the equipment will not be able to keep up.
 What may have been suitable when first installing your pond, may no longer be suitable.

 The general guide for fish levels in ponds is below:

-- 3kg of Golfish per 1000 litres of pond water e.g. 4000 litre pond will support up to 12kgs of fish
+- 3kg of Golfish per 1000 litres of pond water e.g. 4000 litre pond will support up to 12kgs of Goldfish

-- Koi pond allows for 1kg of fish per 1000 litres of pond water e.g. a 4000 litre pond will support up to 4kgs of Koi
+- 1kg of Koi per 1000 litres of pond water e.g. a 4000 litre pond will support up to 4kgs of Koi

 Fish are obviously quite difficult to weigh for the average pond keeper!
 You can use the notion that 1” of fish is equal to 30g.
 This is just an estimation, but it will help you gauge an idea.